Girl names starting with G come with all sorts of appealing qualities. They’re glam and graceful, glowing, and good-hearted.

 The angel Gabriel – “God is my strength” – served as a messenger in the Bible.
 While it’s always seen some use in the US, Gabriel started to rise in the 1970s.
 French feminine form Gabrielle became a Top 100 favorite in the 1990s.
 And in the 2000s, the Italian Gabriella took over as the most popular version for girls.
 It arrived just as we embraced Isabella and all of the -ella names.
 Today it’s falling slightly, along with Spanish spelling Gabriela, but all remain familiar favorites.

-Georgia is a place name, every bit as much as Savannah or Brooklyn.
+Georgia is a place name, just like Savannah or Brooklyn.
 But long before Georgia took up residence on the map, it was simply the feminine form of the venerable George, a regal and saintly favorite.
-But if George feels buttoned-up, Georgia is a little more down-home.
+If George feels buttoned-up, Georgia is a little more down-home.
 Georgia can be elegant, artistic, creative – think Georgia O’Keefe – but songs like “Georgia On My Mind” and “Sweet Georgia Brown” lend this name a different kind of style.

 GENEVIEVE (#165)

 A French classic, Genevieve is the patron saint of Paris.
 With Josephine flying high, Genevieve sounds like an obvious name to watch, too.
-Not only does it share Josephine’s long, slightly tailored sound, but Genevieve also benefits from the ‘v’ of Evelyn, Ava, and Violet.
+Not only does it share Josephine’s long, slightly tailored sound, but Genevieve also benefits from the ‘v’ shared with chart-toppers like Evelyn, Ava, and Violet.

 The Italian word for gem, Gemma owes a little something to Emma and Jenna, and something more to the rise of G names like Gianna.
 While it’s not as classically Italian as, say, Francesca or Maria, Gemma has plenty of history.
 Dante Aligheri’s wife was Gemma, all the way back in thirteenth century Florence.
 It’s a sparkly name, but also a straightforward one.